Collie1/tiny-image/README.md

 # TinyImage
 A tiny C/C++ image loading and saving library for graphics APIs.

+## CMake Compatible
+Just do add_subdirectory()
+link it and include it and your good to go

 ## Before using
 Directly download this repository to your computer.